AsydSolutions/ASYD/views/doc/en/deploys.md

 the user executing on the remote machine is not "root" and this file is present.
 This is specially useful on Ubuntu machines which doesn't use the root user.
 For the machines which user is "root", the standard "def" file will be executed regardless the existence of "def.sudo".
 If this file is not present, the standard "def" file will be executed also for non-root users.
+Same applies to "undeploy.sudo".

 <br/>
 The "def" file:
 ------------------
 <br/>
 Both the "def" and "def.sudo" files, used for defining a deploy, accept the following commands and parameters.
+The same rules applies as well for the "undeploy" and "undeploy.sudo" files.

 *Please note the double dot - : - after the conditionals and before the arguments, as it's required for the deploy to work.*